pg_restore ran in an isolated container in

 - Can I use this for MongoDB only?

 - Yes.
 MongoDB support is in beta (production-ready but recent).
 Postgres is the most battle-tested engine today.
-MySQL is next.
-Redis and ClickHouse are deferred until demand proves itself.

 - So you're an offsite backup?